Corporate Governance Guidelines

 Selecting Agenda Items and Materials for Board Meetings

-The Lead Director, in consultation with the Chairman of the Board, will approve the agenda and materials to be provided to directors in advance of each Board meeting.
-Each director is free to suggest the inclusion of items on the agenda, request the presence of or a report by any member of management, or raise at any Board meeting subjects that are not on the agenda for that meeting.
-During at least one meeting each year, the Board will review and approve EA's annual business plan and longterm strategic direction.
+The Chairman, in consultation with the Lead Director, will approve the agenda and materials to be provided to directors in advance of each Board meeting.
+Each director may suggest items to include on the agenda, request the presence of or a report by any member of management, or raise at any Board meeting subjects that are not on the agenda for that meeting.
+During at least one meeting each year, the Board will review and approve EA's annual business plan and long-term strategic direction.

 Meeting Attendance and Preparation

 Directors are expected to attend all Board meetings and meetings of committees on which they serve, to spend the time needed to review materials in advance of such meetings, to participate in such meetings, and to meet as frequently as necessary to properly discharge their responsibilities.
 In advance of each Board meeting and Board committee meeting, directors will receive the proposed agenda and other materials important to the Board's understanding of the matters to be considered.

 The Board selects the CEO and Chairman in the manner that it determines to be in the best interests of EA’s stockholders.
 The Board does not have a policy as to whether the Chairman should be an independent director, an affiliated director or a member of management.

 An independent director shall be selected by the independent directors on the Board, based on recommendations from the Nominating and Governance Committee, to serve a two-year term as the Lead Director.
 The Lead Director's responsibilities will include chairing executive sessions of the Board and other meetings of the Board in the absence of the Chairman, serving as a liaison between the Chairman and the other independent directors, and overseeing the Board's stockholder communication policies and procedures (including, under appropriate circumstances, meeting with stockholders).
 The Lead Director shall have the authority to call meetings of independent directors.